Pet Periodontal Disease

 It’s estimated that more than 80 percent of pets in the U.S. experience gum disease by age 3.
 Left untreated, abscesses and plaque buildup can turn into a costly visit to the veterinarian.

-While February is National Pet Dental Month, anytime is a good time to schedule a routine exam and ask all those questions about grooming and food choices for your pet.
-Vets also will often promote teeth cleaning procedures in February to encourage pet owners to make that appointment.
+While February is National Pet Dental Month, anytime is a good time to schedule your pet for a Comprehensive Oral Health Evalution and Treatment (COHAT) and ask any questions you have about dental health for your pet.
+Veterinary practices often promote these visits in February to encourage pet owners to make that important appointment.

 Periodontal disease (also called gum disease) is the primary cause of tooth loss in pets.
 It’s caused by the buildup of food, plaque, and tartar in the spaces between the gum and the lower part of the tooth.
-Often, the accumulation leads to infection and inflammation and if left untreated, pets can lose the affected teeth.
+Often, the accumulation leads to infection and inflammation and if left untreated, pets can be in great pain, and may need extractions.

-Groomers and vets alike recommend a regular tooth brushing for all of your four-legged family members.
+Veterinarians recommend a regular tooth brushing for cats and dogs.
 Studies have shown that with regular brushing, incidents of periodontal disease can be reduced significantly.
 The earlier you begin a dental routine in your pet’s life, the easier the ritual will become over time.
+Older pets, especially those with advanced periodontal disease, will need dental care under anesthesia first to address all issues.

-Ask a professional for tips and the right tools.
-Do some research online or ask your vet for help in how to best clean your pet’s teeth at home.
+Ask your veterinarian for tips and the right tools.
+Do some research online or ask your vet for help on how to best clean your pet’s teeth at home

 You will need a few essential things before you get started: